 Giving the toast a human attribute, the abiliity to jump, makes this a use of personification.

-This common expression is an onomatopoeia that means something has great value.
+This common expression is a simile that means something has great value.
 Is "good as gold" an example of any other type of figurative language?

 Since it is not possible for a person to actually eat a horse, this is an example of hyperbole used to exagerate a persons hunger.